theMcSam/brCTF-writeups/flawed/README.md

 Before anything else let's start our listener<br>
 ![other nc listener](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/other-nc-listener.png "a title")

 Now we have to transfer our malicious configuration to the target.
-To make that possible we must start our local python http server in the directory containing out malicious configuration. <br>
+To make that possible we must start our local python http server in the directory containing our malicious configuration. <br>
 `python3 -m http.server 8000` <br>
 ![python http server](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/start-python-http-server.png "a title")